spring-epfl/WebGraph/robustness/structure_mutation/README.md

 >
 > feature_config: Path to the feature configuration file.
 Sample file [here](https://github.com/spring-epfl/WebGraph/blob/main/code/features.yaml).
 We need this for feature extraction.
 >
 > vid_file: Path to a JSON file containing a list of visit IDs for which we want to perform the mutation.
+Example in `sample/chosen_ids.json`
 >
 > filterlists: Path to an output folder to which filter lists will be downloaded for labelling.
 >
 > parent_limit: Number of nodes to act as start points to perform mutation.
 Note: Increasing the parent_limit will increase experiment run time.
 >
 > model: Path to a trained model file generated the WebGraph classification process (these are files labelled `model_0.joblib`, `model_1.joblib`, etc.).
+Example in `sample/model_1.joblib`.
 >
 > result_dir: Path to output folder for the result.
 >